jerrygeorge360/iot-data-store/README.md

 ## Contributing

+If you'd like to contribute:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes: `git commit -m 'Add amazing feature'`
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

 ## License

-MIT License - see [LICENSE](LICENSE) file for details
+This project uses the MIT License.
+See the LICENSE file for details.

-## Acknowledgments
+## Credits

-* FastAPI - Modern web framework
-* Mosquitto - MQTT broker
-* PostgreSQL - Database
-* Prometheus & Grafana - Monitoring stack
-* ESP32 community
+This project uses FastAPI for the web framework, Mosquitto as the MQTT broker, PostgreSQL for the database, and Prometheus with Grafana for the monitoring stack.
+Thanks to the ESP32 community for their support and documentation.

 ## Support

-For issues, questions, or contributions, please open an issue on GitHub.
+If you have issues, questions, or want to contribute, please open an issue on GitHub.

----

-**Made with ❤️ for IoT enthusiasts**